Vishvi98/Vishvi98/README.md

 I’m a Software Engineering graduate transitioning into a Business Analyst role in the IT industry.
 With a background in software development and testing, I have a strong analytical mindset and a keen interest in problem-solving, process optimization, and bridging the gap between business and technology.

 🔍 What I Focus On
-✔ Translating business needs into clear, structured requirements ✔ Analyzing data using SQL to support informed decision-making ✔ Documenting workflows and business processes for better efficiency ✔ Collaborating with stakeholders to ensure smooth project execution
+✔ Translating business needs into clear, structured requirements <br>
+✔ Analyzing data using SQL to support informed decision-making ✔ Documenting workflows and business processes for better efficiency ✔ Collaborating with stakeholders to ensure smooth project execution